 What’s so good about it?

-During this intracellular symbiosis, AM fungi colonizes a plants roots, increasing its rhizosphere.
-This symbiosis enhances water and nutrient uptake to host plants, while protecting roots from soil-borne pathogens.
+During this intracellular symbiosis, AM fungi colonize a plant’s roots, increasing its rhizosphere.
+This symbiosis enhances water and nutrient uptake to host plants while protecting roots from soil-borne pathogens.

 AM fungi (arbuscular mycorrhizal fungi) can be found naturally in soils around the world.
-Studies have shown the importance mycorrhizal fungi has in providing plants nutrients required to grow.
+Studies have shown the importance mycorrhizal fungi have in providing plants nutrients required to grow.